keolo/population/docs/architecture.md

 * Assuming that population stats don't change very often, this solution is optimized for a read heavy usecase
 * Extract and transform data during import process
-* In-memory storage and/or caching at the API layer could be used for fast access
+* Embeded storage can be used for fast access, edge computing, offline access, etc.

 ## Hosting

+* Google Cloud Run
-* Heroku
+* Google Cloud Build

 ## Services